ekwan/PyQuiver/README.md

 ### Interfaces

-*PyQuiver* supports many types of inputs and offers two interfaces for general use: the command line and an [IPython Notebook](https://ipython.org/notebook.html).
+*PyQuiver* can be controlled from the command line or from an [IPython Notebook](https://ipython.org/notebook.html).

 To run *PyQuiver* from the command line, simply move to the `src/` directory and input the following command: